arsalanjatoi/Coding-Challenge/README.md

 Bracket Validator
+NOTE: IT WAS A CODING CHALLENGE BY TURING, I HAVE SUCCESSFULLY ATTEMPTED IT ALTHOUGH IT TOOK A LITTLE TIME OF MINE BUT AT THE END I WAS SO EXCITED TO TEST IT AGAIN AND AGAIN.

 This is a PHP-based web solution that validates whether a given string of brackets is valid or invalid.
 The program checks for the correct pairing of parentheses (), curly braces {}, and square brackets [] in the input string.

 Features